clflalo/READMEMD-Generator/README.md

 ## Description

-- This application is degigned to create a README file using the terminals command line.
+- This application is designed to create a README file using the terminals command line.
 - Learned how to make a readme file generator using inquirer
 - Currently incomplete